ducdeswin7/new-project/README.md

-# new-project
+# New-project

-this is a base for new project with npm
+you can rename the project in the package.json

-pour installer les dependances, il faut lancer la commande
+then open the command line to tape:

-###npm install
+## npm install